 Other times, the plan is for the construction company to continue at the same level or even perhaps grow.
 In these situations, the amount of capital left in the company for operations and the company’s surety bond capacity becomes critical.

-As you can see, this will significantly influence the term of the sale, and may require the selling owners to keep capital in the company.
+As you can see, these dynamics can significantly influence the terms of the sale, and may require the selling owners to keep capital in the company.
 This in turn necessitates the selling owner(s) to have sufficient assets personally to retire, and it potentially exposes them to higher risk of non-payment of their capital in the company.

 Has the new management been properly trained?